vistadataproject/vistadataproject.github.io/demo/index.md

 <br><br><br>
 -----
-### CPRS / RPC Server Installation
+## CPRS (RPC Server) Installation

-The Computerized Patient Record System (CPRS) is the Windows graphical user interface ("thick client") integrated to the VISTA Server.
-According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), CPRS remains one of the most highly regarded integrated EHR interfaces in the U.S.
+The Computerized Patient Record System (CPRS) is the graphical user interface that physicians use to interact with the VISTA Server, so as far as physicians are concerned "CPRS is VISTA".
+According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), CPRS remains one of the most highly regarded integrated EHR systems in the U.S.

-CPRS can be installed and runs on all currently supported versions of Microsoft Windows.
-If one wishes to install CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment using virtualization.
-One can use either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisors, and then install Windows in this hypervisor.
-Microsoft also offers free versions of pre-built, virtualized versions of their Windows OS for download for several hosted hypervisors [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
+CPRS can be installed and will run on all currently supported versions of Microsoft Windows.
+If one wishes to run CPRS on MacOS or LinuxOS, one first needs to create a Windows virtual environment within either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisors, and then download and install the free  [Windows 10 image](https://www.microsoft.com/en-us/software-download/windows10ISO) in this hypervisor.
+Alternately, Microsoft offers pre-built, virtualized versions of Windows OS for several hosted hypervisors. [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
+All of the above free versions of Windows carry some restrictions, but nothing that will affect the installation or execution of CPRS.

 1. From your Windows-based workstation (physical or virtual), download, unzip, and run the OSEHRA CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)